elnatannebiyu/ontime_auth_system/WEB_APPLICATION_TESTING_WEB.md

 | Internal local applications    | N/A or not in scope (unless otherwise specified) | To be provided if any additional internal-only apps are included |

 Notes: The same base URL may expose both public and authenticated functionality depending on login status and user role.

 ---

+## Functional Requirements

+- **Core application workflows:**
+  - User login and logout to the OnTime Ethiopia web platform.
+  - Browsing and searching available live TV channels and shorts.
+  - Starting and stopping playback of live TV channels and short-form videos.
+  - Admin/editor workflows for managing channels, playlists, live metadata, shorts ingestion jobs, and feature flags via the internal web portal.

+- **Input/output validation rules:**
+  - All critical inputs are validated on the server using Django forms/serializers and model validation.
+  - Client-side validation in the React frontend is used to improve user experience but is not trusted for security.
+  - Responses are returned as structured JSON/HTML with appropriate encoding to reduce injection and XSS risks.

+- **API endpoints and request/response structures:**
+  - The web frontend communicates with the backend using JSON REST APIs such as `/api/channels/`, `/api/live/`, `/api/channels/shorts/ready/feed/`, and authentication endpoints.
+  - Each endpoint has defined HTTP methods, parameters, and JSON response formats documented in the backend/API documentation.
+  - Endpoints are categorized as public, authenticated, or admin-only depending on the required role and permissions.

+- **Role-based access control definitions:**
+  - Anonymous, authenticated end users, and admin/editor users are defined in the Django backend.
+  - Role-based access control (RBAC) is enforced in Django/DRF viewsets and permission classes, including tenant-aware filtering to ensure users only access data for their tenant or organization.

+- **Logging and auditing functionalities:**
+  - Authentication attempts (successful and failed), admin/editor actions, and significant errors/exceptions are logged on the server side.
+  - Logs are used for audit, troubleshooting, and security investigations as part of the overall monitoring strategy.

+- **Error handling and exception management:**
+  - In production, user-facing error responses are generic and avoid exposing internal implementation details or stack traces.
+  - Exceptions raised in the application or background workers are captured in server logs with relevant context.
+  - Validation and permission errors are returned as structured HTTP status codes and JSON messages that the frontend can handle gracefully.

+---